-Students seeking support services from Services for Students with Disabilities (SSD) on the basis of a previously diagnosed vision loss must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
+Students seeking support services from Services for Students with Disabilities (SSD) on the basis of a visual disability must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
 The documentation must describe a disabling condition, which is defined by the presence of significant limitations in one or more major life activities.
 Merely submitting evidence of a diagnosis is not sufficient to warrant academic accommodations.
-Documentation from a recognized agency as being eligible for services, for example the Department of Assistive and Rehabilitative Services (DARS), Division of Blind Services may be considered, but specific accommodation requests may require the documentation outlined below.
+Documentation from a recognized agency as being eligible for services, for example the Texas Workforce Commission (TWC), Division of Blind Services may be considered, but specific accommodation requests may require the documentation outlined below.
 Please do not hesitate to contact SSD at (512) 471-6259 if you have any questions.

 An ophthalmologist, optometrist or other qualified professional should make the diagnosis and complete the appropriate documentation.
 The diagnostician should not be a family member of the student.
 A verification form is also available to provide guidance in the assessment process.
 Documentation should include:

 1. Diagnosis: statement of vision-related disability with supporting numerical description including visual acuity with and without correction.

 2. Evaluation: the age of acceptable documentation is dependent upon the nature of the condition and the student’s request for accommodations; however, documentation that reflects the current impact on the student’s functioning should be submitted.
 Visual disabilities of a changing nature may need to be documented more frequently.

 a.
 Assessment procedures and evaluation instruments or tools used to determine diagnosis